 This course is an introduction to the basic elements of the Spanish language, including reading, speaking and writing, and an introduction to Hispanic culture.

 ML/SP 102 Elementary Spanish II

 This course is a review and continuation of the principles taught in ML/SP 101.

-Credit Hours: 3 Prerequisite: ML/SP 101 or two units of high school Spanish or instructor approval Availability: Fall, Spring
+Credit Hours: 3 Prerequisite: ML/SP 101 or two units of high school Availability: Fall, Spring